dPhish/Documentation/modules/drill/courses.md

 9. **Dialect**: Allows selection of the course's language or dialect, currently limited to four options:
   English, فصحى (Classical Arabic), مصري (Egyptian Arabic), and سعودي (Saudi Arabic).
 This ensures the course is accessible to targeted audiences based on their preferred dialect.

-10. **Image**: A thumbnail or featured image representing the course, which adds visual appeal and helps learners identify the course at a glance.
+10. **Image**: A thumbnail or featured image representing the course, which adds visual appeal and helps learners identify the course at a glance, This field where you can upload the image from `New Upload` or you can select the image from `Existing File` which includes all attachements that you uploaded before.

 11. **Review**: An on/off toggle that controls whether users can rate and review the course.
 When enabled, users can provide feedback, which may help future participants gauge the course quality.